10 October 2019

 “Test prep” is everything that they (should) have been doing since they started learning the topic.
 And home assignments should be finished with a week spare whenever possible.
 (More on procrastination here and on ‘cramming’ vs effective test prep in coming pieces.)

-However, when schoolwork or test preparation does become a stressor for your child, we switch our ELC focus temporarily.
+However, when/if short-term schoolwork or test preparation does become a stressor for your child, we can switch our ELC focus temporarily.
 If things are sometimes not as “under control” as they thought, we can give direct point-of-need support, if appropriate.

 But it’s critical that we soon return our focus to the future.
 Otherwise, the obstacles on the School Curriculum Motorway soon start catching them “by surprise” again (particularly in Maths).
 Then we all default back to stressful reactionary mode.
 We lose our big advantage.